GraphDancer: Training LLMs to Explore and Reason over Graphs via Two-Stage Curriculum Post-Training: Experiments

 \subsection{Experimental Setup}

 \textbf{Dataset.} We use GRBench \cite{jin2024graph} to assess the ability of LLMs to interact with graphs.
 In this benchmark, we train on the \textsc{Academic} domain only and test cross-domain generalization on four unseen domains: \textsc{E-commerce}, \textsc{Literature}, \textsc{Healthcare}, and \textsc{Legal}.
 The \textsc{Academic} training set contains only questions that were originally labeled Easy or Medium in GRBench (i.e., questions that can always be correctly answered if the model interacts with the graph properly), which we reclassify into Easy, Medium, and Hard according to our structural difficulty categorization (Section~\ref{sec:round_types}).
 Questions that were originally labeled Hard in GRBench (i.e., those that cannot be answered by simply looking up the graph, though the graph may still provide useful context) are treated as out-of-distribution (OOD) samples.
 They are excluded from training and used solely for evaluation.
-The detailed statistics of the datasets can be found in Table~\ref{tab:data_stats}.
+See Table~\ref{tab:data_stats} for dataset statistics.